bloominstituteoftechnology/node-db1-guided-solution/README.md

 where City like '%ar%'
 order by City

-select * from Employees where FirstName like 'J_n%' -- returns Janet
+select * from Customers where City like 'A_c%' -- returns Aachen and Anchorage
 ```

 ## Use the NOT Operator